Terminations are very sensitive and the appropriate steps should always be followed to avoid penalties and co-employment risk.

 It is important that you do not discuss the termination with the employee before the Remote team has had a chance to advise on the next steps.
 When you get the go-ahead to communicate your intention to the employee, it's important to do so verbally.
 To start this process with Remote, you will need to submit a termination request on the platform.
 This will give us more information and allow us to offer additional guidance to you before communicating your intention to the employee.

 The termination process

 The process and timelines can be different depending on the local labor laws in the employee's country of residence.
-Some other factors involved in the termination process include the probation period, notice period, and outstanding time off which counts towards the employee's final payout.
 Each termination is unique, as it depends on the country, employment history, and the specific context.
 Therefore, we cannot provide a specific turn-around time for terminations.

 See also: Notice Period for Terminations per Country

 Article is closed for comments.